Australia blames state actor for hacking political parties

-Australia's prime minister says a "sophisticated state actor" is behind a cyberattack on Parliament's computing network that affected the networks of major political parties.
+A "sophisticated state actor" was behind a cyberattack on the Australian Parliament's computing network that also affected the network of major political parties, the prime minister said Monday.

-Prime Minister Scott Morrison on Monday didn't identify the state behind what he described as a "malicious intrusion" on Feb.
+Prime Minister Scott Morrison did not identify the state behind what he described as a "malicious intrusion" on Feb.
 8.

 A joint statement from House of Representatives speaker Tony Smith and Senate president Scott Ryan said at the time there was no evidence that data had been accessed in the breach.
 But lawmakers were advised to change passwords.

-Morrison revealed that the computer networks of the government parties and the opposition had also been affected.
+Morrison revealed Monday that the computer networks of the government parties — the Liberal Party and the Nationals — as well as the opposition Labor Party had also been affected.

 Sign Up and Save